Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - The Application Load Balancer has individual nodes running in each Availability Zone that are configured with the Application Load Balancer.
 - Internal:  to balance loads between the layers of a multi-tier application
 - Extertnal: to balance loads inside the Amazon VPC
+- Cross-zone load balancing is enabled by default and can be disabled at the target group level.
+This load balancing means that every instance in each zone get the same percentage of traffic from the nodes of the load balancers

 #### Network Load Balancer (NLB)
 - TCP and User Datagram Protocol (UDP) connection based